 - The other thing you have to do is give notice to the whole world.
 The way you give notice to the whole world is you publish this notice.
 That has to be done over three weeks.

-- You have to tell them what assets are in the estate if that person had any estate planning documents, and at that point, you go through the process of actually administering the estate which is what a probate proceeding is all about.
+- You have to tell them what assets are in the estate if that person had any estate planning documents, and at that point, you go through the process of actually administering the estate, which is what a probate proceeding is all about.

 This can be very onerous for people who have just gone through the process of losing a loved one.

-Jennifer F. Scharre is an attorney at the San Jose law firm, Temmerman, Ciley & Kohlmann, LLP.
+Jennifer F. Scharre is an attorney at the San Jose law firm, Temmerman, Cilley & Kohlmann, LLP.
 She provides representation in estate planning, conservatorship matters, guardianship matters, and trust and estate administration and litigation.